tokkiumai/java-distributed-computing/README.md

 # java-distributed-computing

-This project is for university tasks
+This repo is for my university tasks